techidaily/site-windows11/source/_posts/quick-start-guide-to-windows-11-apps.md

  One way you can do so is by going to**Start Menu > All apps** and looking for the app you want to pin in your start menu.
 You can then right-click on the app and choose**Pin to Start** .
 Alternatively, you can click the**Search bar** at the top of the Start Menu to help you find the app you need.

- But if it isn't working, you should[check out how to fix the Start Menu](https://www.makeuseof.com/windows-start-button-not-working/) to get it working again.
+ But if it isn't working, you should [check out how to fix the Start Menu](https://www.makeuseof.com/windows-start-button-not-working/) to get it working again.

 ## 5\.
 Launch Apps Quickly Using Windows 11 Taskbar Search